Aberdare: Armed police at incident near Llwydcoed estate

 Residents have said they are being told to stay in their homes due to an ongoing armed police incident.

-South Wales Police confirmed officer were in the Llwydcoed area of Aberdare, Rhondda Cynon Taf on Sunday evening.
+South Wales Police confirmed officers were in the Llwydcoed area of Aberdare, Rhondda Cynon Taf on Sunday evening.

-One resident said: "There's a big woodland at the back of the estate… that's where the action seems to be".
+One resident said: "There's a big woodland at the back of the estate… that's where the action seems to be."

 South Wales Police said it could not confirm any more details while the incident was ongoing.